lambio43/Neun-Farben-Programming-Test/README.md

 # Neun-Farben-Programming-Test

-A part of the game I am most proud of and want to showcase would be my recreation of strafe jumping.
-I tried to recreate the Source Engine movement but failed.
+A part of the game I am most proud of and want to showcase would be my recreation of Genji's dash mechanic in overwatch, wherein the dash's cooldown is reset when killing an enemy.
+Another thing that I am proud would be is that I was able to use the state machine to change the enemy's animation, plus being able to make the enemy's AI to change state when it get into its destination and after facing towards the next destination.
-So I tried to do it my way which in I make it so that by strafe jumping the player can go faster but normal movement is much slower.
-Because of this movement jumping from one platform to another is much more harder if you try to go fast